intel/llvm/sycl/doc/SharedLibraries.md

 ```

 List of imported symbols is represented as a single property set with name
-`ImportedSymbols` recorded in the `Name` field of property set.
+`SYCL/imported symbols` recorded in the `Name` field of property set.
 Each property in this set holds name of the particular imported symbol recorded
 in the `Name` field of the property.
 List of exported symbols is represented in the same way, except the
-corresponding set has the name `ExportedSymbols`.
+corresponding set has the name `SYCL/exported symbols`.

 ### DPC++ runtime changes